nellore/vickitrix/README.rst

 ================

 ``vickitrix`` makes crypto trades on GDAX based on tweets.
-Its development and name were inspired by the Twitter bot [@vickicryptobot](https://twitter.com/vickicryptobot), but ``vickitrix`` is responsive to arbitrary rules about the content of status updates on Twitter.
+Its development and name were inspired by [@vickicryptobot](https://twitter.com/vickicryptobot), but ``vickitrix`` is responsive to arbitrary rules about the content of status updates on Twitter.
 Here's how to get it to work.

 Preliminaries
 -------------